Summit Partners: Business overview

 The firm typically invests in later-stage companies that have already been established with the objective of providing further growth.
 Its private equity investments typically range from $30 million to $500 million each, while its venture capital investments range from $5 million to $30 million each.
 The firm also provides debt financing as well as public equities' investment services.

-Notable investments made by Summit Partners include Uber, McAfee, Avast, Infor, Flow Traders and Arista Networks.
+Notable investments made by Summit Partners include Uber, McAfee, Avast, Infor, Flow Traders, Doctrine and Lifestance Health.